 WATER QUALITY MONITORING PROGRAM

 Much of the water flowing through Flat Rock Brook comes from runoff of rainfall and snow melt throughout the surrounding suburban developments.
 We are monitoring the following water characteristics to help people understand the impact they can have on aquatic ecosystems, to identify specific problems, and to work towards solutions of those problems.
+We sampled water from 4 locations of Flat Rock Brook: the northern tributary, the southern tributary, north of Macfadden's wetland (after the two tributaries meet), and in the stream at the picnic area along Jones Road.

 Nitrate and phosphate are plant nutrients that can come from fertilizers, detergents and animal waste.
 High levels in streams and ponds can cause excess growth of algae, which can lead to murky water and a loss of oxygen as the dead algae decomposes.
 Nitrate and phosphate are measured in parts per million (ppm).
+Unpolluted waters generally have nitrate levels less than 1 ppm, and phosphate levels less than 0.1ppm.

 Dissolved Oxygen in the water is required by all animal life, ranging from fish to insect larva to microorganisms.
 The diversity of organisms in the water drops significantly if dissolved oxygen levels are too low.
 D.O. comes from diffusion from the atmosphere (increased by waterfalls and rapids) and from living plants doing photosynthesis.
 Low dissolved oxygen can result from too much dead organic matter in the water, as the decomposing bacteria consuming this organic matter use up much of the oxygen.
 D.O. is measured in parts per million.
 Levels below 6 ppm cause problems for many organisms.